python-ffmpegio/python-namedpipe/readme.md

     stream.write(out_bytes)

-# 5. automatically closes the stream and destroys the pipe object
+# 5. the stream is automatically closed and the pipe object is destroyed
-#    when out of the contenxt
+#    when comes out of the contenxt
 ```

 ## API Reference